Macdonald index from 3d TQFT: Macdonald index formula

 One can further simplify the index by taking $t=q$ or $T=1$ to get

 This is referred to as the Schur index \cite{Gadde:2011ik}, which plays a pivotal role in many developments in the field.
-In particular, the Schur index computes the (super-)character of the associated VOA of \cite{Beem:2013sza}.
+In particular, the Schur index computes the (super-)character of the associated VOA, in the context of 4d SCFT/VOA correspondence \cite{Beem:2013sza}.
 One can also directly obtain the Schur index by taking the $q=t$ limit from the full index.
 In this limit, the $p$-dependence drops out \cite{Gadde:2011uv}.
 One interesting aspect of the Schur index is that, unlike the Macdonald index, the trace can be taken over \emph{all} states in the radially quantized Hilbert space, without restricting to a certain BPS subspace.